 Local attitudes towards sports, said Tan, are symptomatic of Singapore’s pragmatic culture, where only the tangible—such as medals and grades—are deemed worthy of pursuit.
 But to think this way disregards the big picture view that sports can help build healthy attitudes and coping mechanisms that will serve children well throughout life, such as:

-“The ability to commit to something is fundamental to success in every aspect of life, whether sports, school, career, or relationships,” writes sports psychologist Jim Taylor in his article on why kids should play sports.
+“The ability to commit to something is fundamental to success in every aspect of life, whether sports, school, career, or relationships,” writes sports psychologist Jim Taylor.
 While he concedes that commitment plays an essential role in non-sporting activities as well, he is of the view that the level of commitment required for sports “seems to be higher because of the costs, the travel, and the amount of time spent on the field, court, course, or hill.”

-This article on sport’s lessons in resilience, based on a report about Olympic gold medallists and how they cope under pressure, highlights the following—the ability to deal with setbacks, thought control, openness and optimism, and a focus on performance (not the medal)—as factors that help keep elite athletes in top form when it comes to mental and emotional strength.
+The ability to deal with setbacks, thought control, openness and optimism, and a focus on performance are factors that help keep elite athletes in top form.
 These are skills that can be gained from involvement in any competitive sport, even at the school or club level.